Dog and Cat Teeth Cleaning in Canton

 To ensure your pet’s safety, we perform pre-anesthetic blood work to examine the internal organs and blood cells to detect any underlying diseases.
 In addition, we place an intravenous catheter on every anesthetized pet.
 This provides a warmed electrolyte solution during the procedure for stable blood pressure and a faster recovery.
 We also assign a trained technician to monitor your pet’s blood pressure, blood oxygen level, ECG, and body temperature before, during, and after the procedure.

 The cost varies, depending on the presence of gum disease and the stage of gum disease.
-If your pet only requires a preventative dental cleaning (prophylaxis), the cost will be lower.
+If your pet only requires a preventative dog or cat teeth cleaning (prophylaxis), the cost will be lower.
 If your pet has gum disease and requires periodontal therapy or a tooth extraction, the cost will be higher.
 Another factor that determines the final cost is the use of x-rays, which are needed to view below the gum line.
 The use of anesthesia, safety monitoring, blood testing, IV fluids, and pain medication are also included in the cost.

 Dental x-rays allow us to examine the teeth roots and bone below the gum line, where most dental problems occur.
 Dental x-rays also let us detect significant and/or painful problems, such as fractured teeth, tooth root abscesses, tooth resorption (very common in cats), and bone loss requiring extraction.
 For additional information, please refer to our handout that further details The Importance of Dental Radiographs.